playmer/sdl_gpu_by_example/site/content/lessons/003_Triangle_and_Fullscreen_Triangle.md

 ---
-title: Triangle and a "Fullscreen Triangle" (Example Done, Started Writing)
+title: Triangle and a "Fullscreen Triangle"
 description: Finally you can see a triangle, and then a demonstration on why you might actually use a single triangle later on in your Graphics journey.
 Will cover the creation of Vertex and Pixel shaders, a simple demonstration of "Vertex Pulling", and then an extension of the triangle to cover the whole screen with a shader effect.
 template: lesson_template.html
+example_status: Finished
+chapter_status: Not Finished
 collections: ["lessons"]
 ---